Actindo-AG/Documentation/Taxes/UserInterface/01d_TaxZones.md

 All available tax zones are listed.
 By default, the tax zones *Domestic*, *EU* and *Third country* are displayed.
 Tax classes can be created, edited and deleted, see [Manage the tax zones](../Integration/03_ManageTaxZones.md).

 - *VAT ID*
-All available value-added taxes identification numbers are listed.
+All available value-added tax identification numbers are listed.
 VAT ID numbers can be added, edited or deleted, see [Edit a tax zone](../Integration/03_ManageTaxZones.md#edit-a-tax-zone).

 - ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add)
 Click this button to create an entry.
 A new entry line is displayed.